chandrapratamar/n8n-nodes-firecrawl/README.md

 ### Crawl
 - Scrapes all the URLs of a web page and return content in LLM-ready format

+### Batch Scrape
+- Start a batch job to scrape multiple URLs at once

+### Batch Scrape Status
+- Get the status/result of a batch scrape job by ID

+### Batch Scrape Errors
+- Retrieve errors for a batch scrape job by ID

+### Crawl Active
+- List all currently active crawl jobs for your team

+### Crawl Params Preview
+- Preview crawl parameters generated from a natural-language prompt

+### Cancel Crawl
+- Cancel a running crawl job by ID

+### Get Crawl Errors
+- Retrieve errors for a crawl job by ID

 ### Get Crawl Status
 - Check the current status of a crawl job